apache/flink/docs/concepts/programming-model.md

 <img src="../fig/levels_of_abstraction.svg" alt="Programming levels of abstraction" class="offset" width="80%" />

-  - The lowest level abstraction simply offers **stateful streaming**.
-It is embedded into the [DataStream API](../dev/datastream_api.html) via the [Process Function](../dev/stream/operators/process_function.html).
-It allows users freely process events from one or more streams, and use consistent fault tolerant *state*.
-In addition, users can register event time and processing time callbacks, allowing programs to realize sophisticated computations.
+  - The lowest level abstraction offers **stateful streaming** and is embedded into the [DataStream API](../dev/datastream_api.html) via the [Process Function](../dev/stream/operators/process_function.html).
+It allows users to process events from one or more streams, and use consistent fault tolerant *state*.
+Users can register event time and processing time callbacks, allowing programs to realize sophisticated computations.

-  - In practice, most applications would not need the above described low level abstraction, but would instead program against the
+  - In practice, most applications would not need the low level abstraction describe above, but would instead program against the
     **Core APIs** like the [DataStream API](../dev/datastream_api.html) (bounded/unbounded streams) and the [DataSet API](../dev/batch/index.html)
     (bounded data sets).
-These fluent APIs offer the common building blocks for data processing, like various forms of user-specified transformations, joins, aggregations, windows, state, etc. Data types processed in these APIs are represented as classes in the respective programming languages.
+These fluent APIs offer the common building blocks for data processing, like forms of user-specified transformations, joins, aggregations, windows, state, etc. Data types processed in these APIs are represented as classes in respective programming languages.

-    The low level *Process Function* integrates with the *DataStream API*, making it possible to go the lower level abstraction for certain operations only.
-The *DataSet API* offers additional primitives on bounded data sets, like loops/iterations.
+    The low level *Process Function* integrates with the *DataStream API*, making it possible to use the lower level abstraction for certain operations.
+The *DataSet API* offers additional primitives on bounded data sets, like loops or iterations.

   - The **Table API** is a declarative DSL centered around *tables*, which may be dynamically changing tables (when representing streams).
-    The [Table API](../dev/table_api.html) follows the (extended) relational model: Tables have a schema attached (similar to tables in relational databases) and the API offers comparable operations, such as select, project, join, group-by, aggregate, etc.
+    The [Table API](../dev/table_api.html) follows the (extended) relational model.
+Tables have a schema attached (similar to tables in relational databases) and the API offers comparable operations, such as select, project, join, group-by, aggregate, etc.
-    Table API programs declaratively define *what logical operation should be done* rather than specifying exactly *how the code for the operation looks*.
-Though the Table API is extensible by various types of user-defined functions, it is less expressive than the *Core APIs*, but more concise to use (less code to write).
+    Table API programs declaratively define *what logical operation should to perform* rather than specifying *how the code for the operation looks*.
+The Table API is extensible by various types of user-defined functions, it is less expressive than the *Core APIs*, but more concise to use (less code to write).
-    In addition, Table API programs also go through an optimizer that applies optimization rules before execution.
+    Table API programs also go through an optimizer that applies optimization rules before execution.

-    One can seamlessly convert between tables and *DataStream*/*DataSet*, allowing programs to mix *Table API* and with the *DataStream* and *DataSet* APIs.
+    You can seamlessly convert between tables and *DataStream*/*DataSet*, allowing programs to mix *Table API* and with the *DataStream* and *DataSet* APIs.

   - The highest level abstraction offered by Flink is **SQL**.
 This abstraction is similar to the *Table API* both in semantics and expressiveness, but represents programs as SQL query expressions.
-    The [SQL](../dev/table_api.html#sql) abstraction closely interacts with the Table API, and SQL queries can be executed over tables defined in the *Table API*.
+    The [SQL](../dev/table_api.html#sql) abstraction closely interacts with the Table API, and you can execute SQL queries over tables defined in the *Table API*.

 ## Programs and Dataflows

 The basic building blocks of Flink programs are **streams** and **transformations**.
-(Note that the DataSets used in Flink's DataSet API are also streams internally -- more about that later.)
+The DataSets used in Flink's DataSet API are also streams internally, which this document will cover later.
 Conceptually a *stream* is a (potentially never-ending) flow of data records, and a *transformation* is an operation that takes one or more streams as input, and produces one or more output streams as a result.

-When executed, Flink programs are mapped to **streaming dataflows**, consisting of **streams** and transformation **operators**.
+When executed, Flink maps programs to **streaming dataflows**, consisting of **streams** and transformation **operators**.
 Each dataflow starts with one or more **sources** and ends in one or more **sinks**.
 The dataflows resemble arbitrary **directed acyclic graphs** *(DAGs)*.
-Although special forms of cycles are permitted via *iteration* constructs, for the most part we will gloss over this for simplicity.
+Although special forms of cycles are permitted via *iteration* constructs, we will gloss over it for simplicity.

 <img src="../fig/program_dataflow.svg" alt="A DataStream program, and its dataflow." class="offset" width="80%" />

 Often there is a one-to-one correspondence between the transformations in the programs and the operators in the dataflow.
-Sometimes, however, one transformation may consist of multiple transformation operators.
+Sometimes, one transformation may consist of multiple transformation operators.

 Sources and sinks are documented in the [streaming connectors](../dev/connectors/index.html) and [batch connectors](../dev/batch/connectors.html) docs.
 Transformations are documented in [DataStream operators]({{ site.baseurl }}/dev/stream/operators/index.html) and [DataSet transformations](../dev/batch/dataset_transformations.html).